-Defined as employees who have successfully completed their initial appraisal process, unless otherwise stated.
-Part-time employees are assigned a work schedule of less than 30 hours per week and it is expected to continue for an indefinite period of time, subject to Section 2.4.
-Part-time employees may be eligible for sick leave, and holiday benefits as described later in this Handbook.
+Defined as employees who have successfully completed their introductory period, unless otherwise stated.
+Part-time employees are assigned a work schedule of less than 30 hours per week and it is expected to continue for an indefinite period of time.
+Part-time employees may be eligible for vacation, sick leave, and holiday benefits as described later in this manual.